David Dobrik: Other ventures

 In 2019, Dobrik became a judge in a musical competition on Nickelodeon titled America's Most Musical Family, alongside Ciara and Debbie Gibson.

 In January 2020, Dobrik launched the mobile camera app Dispo.
 As of January 2020, the app had surpassed a million downloads and had landed briefly at the top of the list for most popular free apps on Apple's App Store, sitting ahead of Disney+ and Instagram as well as winning a spot on Apple's curated "Apps We Love Right Now" list.

 In October 2020, Dobrik launched his fragrance brand David's Perfume with Flower Shop Perfumes Co.
 He partnered with HeadCount to give five fans a chance to win one of five Tesla 3 models to encourage voter registration via the nonprofit HeadCount's website.
 This partnership has surpassed their goal of 200,000 voters registered for the 2020 election, hitting a grand total of 300,000 and counting.
 Later on, the New York-based organization was able to count nearly 120,000 people registered leading for it to be the single largest voting drive in the 16-year history of HeadCount, which has worked with many celebrities, mostly musicians such as Billie Eilish and Ariana Grande.

-In November 2020, People magazine named Dobrik Sexiest YouTube Star of 2020 over runner-ups including Donal Skehan and Korean Englishman's Josh Carrott and Ollie Kendal.
+In November 2020, People magazine named Dobrik Sexiest YouTube Star of 2020 over runners-up including Donal Skehan and Korean Englishman's Josh Carrott and Ollie Kendal.
 That same month, Dobrik was one of the presenters at the American Music Awards of 2020.

 In December 2020, Dobrik was featured as honoree in the Forbes 30 Under 30 list for the year 2021 under the social media category.
 Dobrik was also named by Forbes as one of the highest-paid YouTube stars of 2020.
 That same month, Dobrik, alongside Keke Palmer, hosted a year-end special called "Peace Out 2020" on Facebook Watch which highlights memorable moments and memes from the year 2020.

 In January 2021, Spotify tapped Dobrik to narrate Mary Shelley's Frankenstein, one of a dozen such celebrity partnerships to bolster their audiobook programming.

 In November 2022, Dobrik opened a pizza restaurant, Doughbrik's Pizza, in Los Angeles.
 He has since revealed that he plans to create a reality TV show based around the employees’ day-to-day lives working in Doughbrik's Pizza.

 Podcast

 Views with David Dobrik & Jason Nash is hosted by Dobrik and Jason Nash.
-Its first episode was released on May 15, 2017, and it debuted 2nd on iTunes chart in podcast section.
-As of June 2021, there have been 199 episodes.
-It is published by Cadence13.
+Its first episode was released on 15 May 2017, and it debuted 2nd on iTunes chart in podcast section.
+As of September 2026, there have been 401 episodes.

 In September 2018, Dobrik created his third YouTube channel, Views Podcast, where he posts the video version of his podcast.
 Dobrik was credited by The Verge for successfully integrating the podcast genre onto YouTube, which is an otherwise video-focused platform.